davidikin45/DigitalNomadDaveAspNetCore/docs/React.md

 6. Install the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension
 7. Install [Chrome React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)

-## Creating a new App with NPM and Git Repository
+## Creating a new App with create-react-react, npm and git repo
 1. To create a new app open a command line and use the [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) command where my-app is the name of the new app.
 ```
 npx create-react-app my-app --use-npm